-• Ensure the Battery Isolator switch on the main centre console is turned to the 'Off' position
+• Ensure the Battery Isolator switch is turned to the 'Off' position

 Battery Isolator Switch 'Off'

 - Run fresh water through the outboard motor.
 Consult the outboard manual for more detail. - Wash down the craft with fresh water after each use, taking care to remove any salt and debris.